MadCityFolders/madcityfolders.github.io/events.md

 ![Image of Dimensions installation]({{ site.url }}/assets/dimensions1.jpg)

 This origami art installation, at the Middleton Library, was co-designed and taught by our founder, Ruthanne Bessman.
+A flickr album of the assembly process can be found [here](https://www.flickr.com/photos/middletonpubliclibrary/sets/72157628098951846/).